 07. Accessories are your friend

 They can turn a simple outfit into a snazzy one, dress jeans up, dress a dress down… accessories help tell a story about your style.
 In the above image, both members of this couple brought their own charming style forward, particularly thanks to their accessories.
 I encourage people to get playful with their details, especially if they help to bring a pop of color or intrigue to an otherwise simple look.

-Having too much fun in the sun within the week of your session is a risk.
+Having too much fun in the sun within the week or two of your session is a risk.
 Showing up with a sunburn or tan lines might really affect your style and certainly may affect your outfit choices.
 If you want your look to be flawless, a good place to start is ensuring your skin isn’t getting into tomato territory!

 If this article helped to power you up so you can totally dig your photoshoot, please let me know in the comments below, or better yet, share it with others!